What is the impact of marijuana on mental health?

-Cannabis can influence cognition, particularly in people with cannabis use disorder (CUD).
+Cannabis can impair memory and influence cognition, particularly in people with cannabis use disorder (CUD).
 These people are prone to cannabis cravings, which usually disrupt their daily activities and living.

 The research tested 39 people with CUD.
 The control group was made up of 20 people who have never or rarely used cannabis.